MananTank/radioactive-state/README.md

 }, [state.todos.$]) // eslint-disable-line
 ```

-If you have ESlint setup, it will complain about not adding state.todos in the deps array.
+If you have ESlint setup, it will complain about not adding `state.todos` in the dependency array.
 You can fix it by disabling eslint for that particular line

-Note that **this is only necessary of reference type data**, don't do this for value types such number, strings, boolean etc.
+**Note** that **this is only necessary of reference type data**, don't do this for value types such as number, strings, boolean etc.

 ```javascript
 const state = useRS({